Jan Mikulka, Šipka / Jump to the water , 2014, oil on canvas, 55 x 70 cm

 Areacreativa42 presents for the new season 2015/2016 the initiative “Introducing a painting”, to show the works of artists, mostly emerging, with great technical ability and with an artistic path characterised by a serious and growing research.

-In this first event we present the incredible artwork Šipka / Jump to the water by Czech hyperrealist young artist Jan Mikulka, represented by the gallery Cermak Eisenkraft of Prague, with which Areacreativa42 started an important collaboration.
+In the first event we present the incredible artwork Šipka / Jump to the water by Czech hyperrealist young artist Jan Mikulka, represented by the gallery Cermak Eisenkraft of Prague, with which Areacreativa42 started an important collaboration.

 The career of Mikulka is characterised by a rapid achievement of important results and the victory of significant awards, that led him exhibit in prestigious venues such as the National Portrait Gallery in London and the MAXXI in Rome in 2015.